yiseul/www/md/faq.md

 ### Will anyone hold 'premined' tokens?

-No. We are morally opposed to premines, and deem them unfair and an obstacle to true innovation.
-The only tokens in circulation will be the ones purchased during the Slock token presale.
+No. No one will get an unfair advantage: the only tokens in circulation will be the ones purchased during the Slock token presale.

 ### Will there be another opportunity to purchase tokens?